pauline-segi/DRF_project/README.md

 ### How To Register a New User
 {{ Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data). }}

+1. To register a new user, we head to https://thunder-dude-747.fly.dev/users/ and select a POST method.

+In the JSON body section, we ask for these details:

+{
+	"username":"",
+	"password":"",
+	"email":""
+}

+Once the request is sent successfully, we will have generated a new user.

+2. To create a new project, we head to https://thunder-dude-747.fly.dev/projects/ and select a POST method.

+In the JSON body section, we ask for these details:

+	{
+		"id": ,
+		"owner": ,
+		"title": "",
+		"description": "",
+		"goal": ,
+		"image": "",
+		"is_open": ,
+		"date_created": ""
+	}

+Once the request is sent successfully, we will have created a new project.

 ### Screenshots